madgicaltechdom/apache-nifi/README.md

 echo $JAVA_HOME
 ```

-7. Navigate to the nifi-1.23.0/conf/, open the nifi.properties file, search for the "web properties", and make changes in the port and host by running the below command(I am using Vim editor).
+7. Navigate to the nifi-1.23.0/conf/ directory, open the nifi.properties file, search for the "web properties", and make changes in the port and host by running the below command(I am using Vim editor).

 ```
 cd nifi-1.23.0/conf/